AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/admin-console.md

 * Workfront System Administrators can deactivate a Workfront user from within Workfront, but this does not deactivate the user in the Admin Console.

   <!--
-  For information about deactivating a user in Workfront, see -->
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about deactivating a user in Workfront, see </p>
+  -->

 * The user **Home Group** is determined based on the user who created them.
 This is currently not customizable from within the Admin Console.